Stocks Leverage Example and Margin Example and Examples

 Stocks Leverage Example Used = Amount used /Equity

-If you buy stocks lots equal to 100,000 dollars you will have used
+If you buy stocks lots equal to 100,000 dollars you'll have used

 = 100,000/1000